whaakman/azure-docs.nl-nl/articles/active-directory/active-directory-v2-limitations.md

-<properties
+---
-	pageTitle="v2.0 Endpoint Limitations & restrictions | Microsoft Azure"
+title: v2.0 Endpoint Limitations & restrictions | Microsoft Docs
-	description="A list of limitations & restrictions with the Azure AD v2.0 endpoint." services="active-directory"
+description: A list of limitations & restrictions with the Azure AD v2.0 endpoint.
-	documentationCenter=""
-	authors="dstrockis"
-	manager="mbaldwin"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.workload="identity"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="09/27/2016"
-	ms.author="dastrock"/>
+services: active-directory
+documentationcenter: ''
+author: dstrockis
+manager: mbaldwin
+editor: ''

+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 09/27/2016
+ms.author: dastrock

+---
 # Should I use the v2.0 endpoint?
 When building applications that integrate with Azure Active Directory, you'll need to decide whether the v2.0 endpoint and authentication protocols meet your needs.
 The original Azure AD endpoint is still fully supported and in some respects, is more feature rich than v2.0.
 However, the v2.0 endpoint [introduces significant benefits](active-directory-v2-compare.md) for developers that may entice you to use the new programming model.

 At this point in time, our recommendation on use of the v2.0 endpoint is as follows:

-- If you want to support personal Microsoft accounts in your application, you should use the v2.0 endpoint.
+* If you want to support personal Microsoft accounts in your application, you should use the v2.0 endpoint.
 But make sure to understand the limitations listed in this article, especially those pertaining specifically to work & school accounts.
-- If your application only requires supporting work & school accounts, you should use [the original Azure AD endpoints](active-directory-developers-guide.md).
+* If your application only requires supporting work & school accounts, you should use [the original Azure AD endpoints](active-directory-developers-guide.md).

 Over time, the v2.0 endpoint will grow to eliminate the restrictions listed here, so that you will only ever need to use the v2.0 endpoint.
 In the meantime, this article is intended to help you determine if the v2.0 endpoint is for you.
 We will continue to update this article over time to reflect the current state of the v2.0 endpoint, so check back to reevaluate your requirements against the v2.0 capabilities.